 Course: ELPS 542A.
 Meeting the Needs of All Students in Urban Schools (2)

-The second of two core courses in the ACT Program, this course is designed for elementary, secondary and special education teacher candidates and taught collaboratively by a team of University and school faculty.
-Building on the content introduced in the first core course related to educational equity, diversity and special populations, topics include developing as a reflective educator who considers the learning needs of all students; creating and managing effective and healthy classroom environments in urban schools; problem solving strategies to facilitate teaching and learning; instructional modifications and accommodations for students with disabilities in general education settings; issues related to diversity and multicultural education; and models of collaboration/consultation.
+Prerequisites: Restricted to candidates admitted to the Accelerated Collaborative Teacher (ACT) Residency Program.
+Successful completion of all Fall semester coursework.
+Corequisites: Multiple Subject Credential Candidates: SPED 542B, EED 565S, EED 568ACT, EED 575; HSCI 465ELM; KIN 595PE; EED 559F.
+Single Subject Credential Candidates: SPED 542B; SED 529; HSCI 466ADO; SED 521; SED 555; SED 555S.
+Special Education Preliminary Credential Candidates in Mild/Moderate and Extensive Support Needs (MME): SPED 542B, SPED 416, SPED 502MME, SPED 503MME, SPED 545, SPED 580ACT.
+This course is the second of two core courses in the ACT Program for elementary, secondary, and special education teacher candidates and taught collaboratively by a team of university and school faculty.
+Building on the content introduced in the first core course related to educational equity, restorative justice practices, diversity, and special populations, topics include developing as a reflective educator who considers the learning needs of all students; creating and managing effective and healthy classroom environments in urban schools; problem solving strategies to facilitate teaching and learning; instructional modifications and accommodations for students with disabilities in general education settings; issues related to diversity and multicultural education; and models of collaboration/consultation.
 Teacher candidates are provided activities and discussion that emphasize the link between theory and practice.
-(Offered Spring semester only.)
+(Offered in Spring semester only).